Admitted International Students - What's Next?

 If you have any difficulty signing into your email account, contact Information Technology at +1 610-683-1511 or helpcenter@kutztown.edu.

-• STEP 6: Complete Housing Process
+• STEP 4: (Housing) Complete Housing Process

 All first-time undergraduate students are required to live in the residence halls for the first two years of study or until they earn 60 credits.
 Incoming international students with fewer than 30 credits will live in a traditional residence hall.
 Students with more than 30 credits may live in the suites or apartments on campus.

 Newly admitted transfer undergraduate students can be released from the residency requirement if they have 48+ earned transfer credits, they have completed 4 full semesters at any other post-secondary institution, or if they have obtained an Associate Degree.
-On Campus Housing exceptions is available on the Housing website.
+On Campus Housing exceptions are available on the Housing website.

 Graduate students may choose to live on or off campus.